 - Avoid strong odors and other triggers.
 Food and cooking smells, perfume, smoke, stuffy rooms, heat, humidity, flickering lights, and driving are among the possible triggers of nausea and vomiting.

 - Eat bland foods.
 Start with easily digested foods such as gelatin, crackers and toast.
 When you can keep these down, try cereal, rice, fruit, and salty or high-protein, high-carbohydrate foods.
 Avoid fatty or spicy foods.
 Wait to eat solid foods until about six hours after the last time you vomited.

-- Use over-the-counter (OTC) motion sickness medicines.
-If you're planning a trip, OTC motion sickness drugs, such as dimenhydrinate (Dramamine) or meclizine (Rugby Travel Sickness) may help calm your queasy stomach.
-For longer journeys, such as a cruise, ask your doctor about prescription motion sickness adhesive patches, such as scopolamine (Transderm Scop).
+- Use nonprescription motion sickness medicines.
+If you're planning a trip, nonprescription motion sickness drugs, such as dimenhydrinate (Dramamine) or meclizine (Bonine) may help calm your queasy stomach.
+For longer journeys, such as a cruise, ask your health care provider about prescription motion sickness adhesive patches, such as scopolamine (Transderm Scop).

 If your queasiness stems from pregnancy, try nibbling on some crackers before you get out of bed in the morning.

 - Nausea and vomiting.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/gastrointestinal-disorders/symptoms-of-gastrointestinal-disorders/nausea-and-vomiting.
 Accessed Feb.
 17, 2022.